AdsTable/Algoverse.DataBase-NoSQL-HighLoad/README.md

 # AlgoverseDataBase
 C# .NET NOSQL

-Use our fast database designed for highly loaded projects You can take and immediately connect AlgoverseDataBase to your project.
+Use our fast database designed for highly loaded projects.
+You can take and immediately connect AlgoverseDataBase to your project.
 The code is well commented.
 Documentation is still in development.